6 Unique DIY Tiered Trays Made With Flea Market Finds

 Learn how to make beautiful DIY tiered trays using a mix of new items as well as inexpensive thrift store and flea market finds!

-Check out my DIYs below.
+Check out the DIYs below.

 1. Coffee Bar Tiered Tray